arangodb/docs/oasis/notebooks.md

 4. Enter a name and optionally a description for your new notebook.
 Click **Save**.
 5. The notebook's phase is set to **Initializing**.
 Once the phase changes to **Running**, the notebook's endpoint will be accessible.
-1. Click the **Open notebook** button to access your notebook.
+6. Click the **Open notebook** button to access your notebook.
-2. To login into your notebook, use the `root` password from your deployment.
+7. To login into your notebook, use the `root` password from your deployment.

+{% hint 'info' %}
+Depending on the tier your organization belongs to, different limitations apply:
+- Professional and Enterprise tiers: you can create up to three notebooks per deployment.
+- Free-to-try tier: you can only create one notebook per deployment.
+{% endhint %}

 ![Notebooks](images/oasis-notebooks.png)

 {% hint 'info' %}
-Notebooks have a fixed configuration with 10 GiB of Disk size.
+Notebooks in beta version have a fixed configuration with 10 GiB of Disk size.
 {% endhint %}

 ## How to edit a notebook